 Leo XIV blesses Gaudí's masterpiece: "All of Catalonia meets in this temple"

-"The count's city and all of Catalonia gather in this temple, also a sign of unity and concord, and raise their gaze to meet the face of God the Father," said the Pope, without mentioning the State.
-A Sagrada Família that he described as a "catechesis of stones, colors, and light" and which, according to him, is proof that "art and beauty are eminent channels of evangelization."
+"The count's city and all of Catalonia gather in this temple, also a sign of unity and concord, and raise their gaze to meet the face of God the Father", said the Pope, without mentioning the State.
+A Sagrada Família that he described as a "catechesis of stones, colors, and light" and which, according to him, is proof that "art and beauty are eminent channels of evangelization".
 The Holy Father avoided all references to Spain that were initially planned in the sermon.
 Only Catalan and Barcelonian references remained, which did not go unnoticed.

 go to midday in the spiritual capital of Catalonia, Montserrat,

-The pontiff also highlighted that this Wednesday was "a celebration for the entire city of Barcelona and for the people", sixteen years after Benedict XVI consecrated the temple as a basilica.
-Once again with a social outlook, he vindicated the tower of Jesus as "a standard of charity".
+online with what he had defended on Tuesday at the Estadi Lluís CompanysThe pontiff also highlighted that this Wednesday was "a celebration for the entire city of Barcelona and for the people," sixteen years after Benedict XVI consecrated the temple as a basilica.
+Again with a social eye, he claimed Jesus' tower as "a standard of charity".

 The extensive media coverage has multiplied the projection of the religious event around the planet, in a global broadcast.